The School for Good and Evil (School for Good and Evil #1)

 Over all, the message is a familiar important one.
 Sophie’s outward beauty isn’t what makes her good.
 Her shallowness and disdain for others much more heavily define her.
 Agatha doesn’t see herself as lovely, but her compassion and kindness mark her as a true princess.

-I’m not sure that readers of Ever After High would necessarily gravitate toward this series because the tone is so different, but definitely readers who enjoyed The Thickety by J. A. White should definitely give this one a go.
+I’m not sure that readers of Ever After High would necessarily gravitate toward THE SCHOOL FOR GOOD AND EVIL because the tone is so different, but definitely readers who enjoyed THE THICKETY: A PATH BEGINS by J. A. White should definitely give this one a go.

 No profanity.
 Brief crude references to bodily functions.